JPMorgan's 3Q profits rise, but low rates weigh on revenue

 NEW YORK (AP) — JPMorgan Chase posted a 24% jump in third-quarter profits on Wednesday, largely driven by one-time items that boosted its results, as the bank struggled to grow revenues with interest rates at near-zero levels.

-Excluding those one-time items, JPMorgan earned a profit of $3.03 a share, barely higher than the $3.00 a share that analysts were looking for, according to FactSet.
+Excluding those one-time items, JPMorgan earned $3.03 a share, barely higher than the $3.00 a share that analysts were looking for, according to FactSet.

+JPMorgan’s Chairman and CEO Jamie Dimon appeared upbeat about the economy and said the supply-chain issues that have impacted most industries — a major factor behind higher inflation — are, at worst, temporary.

+“Two years ago we were facing a global pandemic — virtually a Great Depression — and that’s all in the back mirror, which is good,” he said.

+“There’s not one company I know that is not working aggressively to fix their supply chain issues.
+The consumer is in great shape.
+I doubt will be talking about the supply chain stuff in a year,” he added.

-Like many banks that will report this quarter, JPMorgan is facing a growing economy but ultra-low interest rates, which is starting to weigh on banks’ profits since they cannot charge customers more to borrow money.
-Earlier this year banks were reporting massive jumps in profit, but that was due to banks moving loans they considered at-risk during the pandemic back onto the “good” side of their balance sheet.
+Even with the growing economy, the banks are constrained by ultra-low interest rates, which are starting to weigh on profits since the banks cannot charge customers more to borrow money.
+Earlier this year profits were surging, but that was largely due to the banks moving loans they considered at-risk during the pandemic back onto the “good” side of their balance sheet.

 Without higher interest revenue or a growing number of customers, investors are likely to see JPMorgan’s results as partly just moving money from “Column A” to “Column B.”

 JPMorgan has said just as such themselves.
-In a statement on Wednesday, JPMorgan Chairman and CEO Jamie Dimon said, “we do not consider these … releases core or recurring profits.”
+Dimon said in a prepared statement that the bank “does not consider these … releases core or recurring profits.”

-Third-quarter revenues were $30.44 billion, up 2% from a year ago.
+Third-quarter revenues rose 2% to $30.44 billion from a year ago.
 The bank earned $14.48 billion in interest income this quarter, down 1% from a year earlier.

+JPMorgan got a boost from its investment banking division as well, which has benefitted from companies looking to merge or go public in the improving economy and strong stock market.
+The corporate and investment bank had a profit of $5.56 billion, up from $4.31 billion a year earlier.

+Trading revenues fell 4%, reflecting the quieter markets the last three months compared with the pandemic-fueled volatility last year.
+Meanwhile investment banking fee revenues were up 52%.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.